Mick Donnellan

 Mick Donnellan (born c.
 1980) is an Irish playwright, noir novelist, screenwriter, creative writing teacher and journalist.

 Profile

-Donnellan completed an MA in Writing at NUI Galway in 2004.
-Since then he has worked as a novelist, journalist, travel writer, teacher and playwright.
-He completed his first novel El Niño in 2005.
-He left Ireland soon after and went on to live in Spain, Australia and Canada.
-While traveling he worked as a travel writer and journalist, and co-founded the arts paper Urban Pie in Vancouver.
-Upon returning to Ireland he went on to work with Druid (2009) and RTE (2010).

 Later, he established a theatre company Truman Town Theatre, whose plays are written, directed, and produced by Donnellan.
 Donnellan's plays for the company include Sunday Morning Coming Down, Shortcut to Hallelujah, which became known as the Ballinrobe Trilogy.

-Donnellan's play El Niño was published in 2012, and Donnellan is currently in negotiations to sell the film rights.

 The company toured a fourth play, Velvet Revolution, which created interest in Donnellan's work among the film industry.
 His fifth play Radio Luxembourg was immediately optioned by London film company Dixon/ Baxi/ Evans and adapted as Tiger Raid for the screen.